 Course Course Description Credit Hrs.
 Contact Hrs. emphasis is, therefore, on poets such as Jonson, Donne, Herrick, Herbert, Chrashaw, Marvell, Lovelace, Carew, Suckling, Vaughan, Waller, Traherne and Milton, as well as on such political, religious, and scientific prose writers as Hobbes, Burton, Winstanley, Browne and Bacon; also on Jonson's Volpne and Webster's The Duchess of Malfi.
 Prerequisite: Successful completion of the English Qualifying Exam or the Graduate English Entrance Exam.
-ENG 5359 LITERATURE OF THE 18th CENTURY (3) Selections from Dryden, Pepys, Congreve, Defoe, Swift, Pope, Fielding, Richardson, Johnson, and others.
-3 3 Prerequisites: ENG 2100/210 and ENG 2260/226 or consent of the department ENG 5360 TEACHING LITERATURE (3) 3 4 Approaches to teaching literature through reading, writing, and non-print media.
+ENG 5359 Selections from Dryden, Pepys, Congreve, Defoe, Swift, Pope, Fielding, Richardson, Johnson, and others.
+3 3 Prerequisites: ENG 2100/210 and ENG 2260/226 or consent of the department ENG 5360 TEACHING LITERATURE (3) Approaches to teaching literature through reading, writing, and non-print media.
 Stresses practical development of teaching materials.
-Prerequisite: Admission to the College of Education.
-ENG 5361 LANGUAGE AND CULTURE (3) 3 3 Regional and social variations in American English.
-ENG 5366 TEACHING ENGLISH AS A SECOND LANGUAGE (3) Theories of second language learning and acquisition.
+3 4 Prerequisite: Admission to the College of Education. • - ENG 5361 LANGUAGE AND CULTURE (3) Regional and social variations in American English.
+3 3 ENG 5366 TEACHING ENGLISH AS A SECOND LANGUAGE (3) Theories of second language learning and acquisition.
 Emphasis on the works of the theorists such as Krashen and Cummins.
 Sociolinguistic and sociocultural issues concerning second language explored.
-3 3 Prerequisite: ENG 4338/338 or consent of the department.
-ENG 5367 SPECIAL TOPICS IN ENGLISH (3) Intensive study of a selected subject.
+Prerequisite: ENG 4338/338 or consent of the department.
+3 3 ENG 5367 SPECIAL TOPICS IN ENGLISH (3) Intensive study of a selected subject.
 May be taken twice for credit if the topics are different.
-3 3 Prerequisite: Successful completion of the English qualifying examination or the graduate English entrance examination.
-ENG 5368 Special study of a selected subject.
+Prerequisite: Successful completion of the English qualifying examination or the graduate English entrance examination.
+3 3 ENG 5368 WORKSHOP IN ENGLISH (1-3) Special study of a selected subject.
 May be taken twice for credit if the topics are different.
-1 1 Prerequisite: Major in English or consent of the department.
-2 2 ENG 5370 THE AMERICAN ETHNIC EXPERIENCE IN LITERATURE (3) Comparative study of ethnic cultures in America through an analysis of their fiction, poetry 3 3
+Prerequisite: Major in English or consent of the department.
+1 1 ENG 5370 THE AMERICAN ETHNIC EXPERIENCE IN LITERATURE (3) Comparative study of ethnic cultures in America through an analysis of their fiction, poetry 3 3

-Course Course Description Credit Hrs.
+Course Description Credit Hrs.
 Contact Hrs. and drama.
 Prerequisites: Successful completion of the English Qualifying Exam, ENG 2100/210 and ENG 2260/226 or consent of the department.
-ENG 5377 TEACHING WRITING IN A MULTICULTURAL SETTING (3) 3 3 Techniques related to the problems of teaching writing in a multiethnic classroom.
-ENG 5378 METHODS AND MATERIALS FOR TEACHING ENGLISH AS A SECOND LANGUAGE /FIELD (3) 3 4 Techniques, methods, and materials for teaching English as a second language.
+ENG 5377 TEACHING WRITING IN A MULTICULTURAL SETTING (3) 3 3 ENG 5378 Techniques related to the problems of teaching writing in a multiethnic classroom.
+METHODS AND MATERIALS FOR TEACHING ENGLISH AS A SECOND LANGUAGE /FIELD (3) 3 4 Techniques, methods, and materials for teaching English as a second language.
 Development of a unit and lesson plans that will include teacher-made materials to be used with limited-English proficient students.
 Fifteen hours of supervised tutoring.
 Prerequisites: BIL 2000/200, ENG 5338/338, and ENG 5366/366 or consent of the department; admission to the College of Education.
-ENG 5379 WORKSHOP IN PUBLISHING (3) 3 3 Study of book publishing process with emphases on concepts such as editing, design, production, marketing, sales, and the law.
+ENG 5379 WORKSHOP IN PUBLISHING (3) Study of book publishing process with emphases on concepts such as editing, design, production, marketing, sales, and the law.
 Methods of publishing other materials such as articles, poetry, and short stories.
 Exploration of career opportunities in publishing.
-Prerequisite: Graduate English entrance examination.
-ENG 5380 SEMINAR IN CREATIVE NON-FICTION (3) 3 3 Intensive study of a selected body of creative non-fiction.
+3 3 Prerequisite: Graduate English entrance examination.
+ENG 5380 SEMINAR IN CREATIVE NON-FICTION (3) Intensive study of a selected body of creative non-fiction.
 Individual research projects.
 Prerequisite: Successful completion of the graduate English entrance examination or permission of the graduate academic advisor.
-ENG 5381 SEMINAR IN FICTION (3) 3 3 Intensive study of a selected body of fiction.
+3 3 ENG 5381 SEMINAR IN FICTION (3) Intensive study of a selected body of fiction.
 Individual research projects.
 Prerequisite: Successful completion of the graduate English entrance examination or permission of the graduate academic advisor.
-ENG 5382 THE HARLEM RENAISSANCE (3) 3 3 The study of selected literary works of the Harlem Renaissance spanning all genres.
+3 3 ENG 5382 THE HARLEM RENAISSANCE (3) The study of selected literary works of the Harlem Renaissance spanning all genres.
 Exploration of the period, writers, and their works.
-ENG 5383 SEMINAR IN POETRY (3) 3 3 Intensive study of a representative body of poetry.
+3 3 ENG 5383 SEMINAR IN POETRY (3) Intensive study of a representative body of poetry.
 Individual research projects.
-Prerequisite: Successful completion of the graduate English entrance examination.
+3 3